aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 ![image](https://user-images.githubusercontent.com/23423809/69886679-ff407f00-1297-11ea-892a-890a26c7abd1.png)

 Apache Bench is now sending HTTP POST requests to our endpoint and will continue to do so until we stop the watch process.
-Lets leave this running for a couple of minutes - the aim is to see that our Cloudwatch metrics are populating. *(Note - you can press **Control+C** to stop the test now if you want and resume later)*
+Let's leave this running for a couple of minutes - the aim is to see that our CloudWatch metrics are populating. *(Note - you can press **Control+C** to stop the test now if you want and resume later)*

 If you encounter an error that says:
 *ab: Could not open POST data file (postfile.txt): No such file or directory*, then you have not specified an empty postfile.
 See the Important Note in a previous step.

-3. Navigate to the Cloudwatch Dashboard that was created in Lab 2.
+3. Navigate to the CloudWatch Dashboard that was created in Lab 2.
 You should see the different widgets that you have set up within your dashboard begin to have data points in them for the Primary region.
 You may need to change the refresh intervel to auto-refresh every 10s and the timeframe to **custom (30m)** to see the new metrics come in.

 ![image](https://user-images.githubusercontent.com/23423809/68569556-3c40f080-0413-11ea-8364-c2b9759b5c90.png)

 </details>

-Once you see the widgets come to life within the Cloudwatch dashboard, this step is complete.
-You have confirmed that the application in Region A is working correctly *and* that your Cloudwatch dashboard is populating with data correctly.
+Once you see the widgets come to life within the CloudWatch dashboard, this step is complete.
+You have confirmed that the application in Region A is working correctly *and* that your CloudWatch dashboard is populating with data correctly.
 Horray!
 Now navigate back to Cloud9 and stop the test by pressing **Control+C** in the terminal window.

 ### 5.2 Run AB against the stack in the Secondary region to test it is working correctly
 Next, we will run the same tests as in the previous step, but for the Secondary region.